 Wear Comfortable Shoes

-Rome is a walking city; bring comfortable shoes.
-FYI: You will want closed-toe shoes for visiting the Forum, where the dirt paths are littered with stones and blocks.
+Rome is a walking city, so be sure to bring comfortable shoes.
+FYI: You'll want closed-toe shoes for visiting the Forum, where the dirt paths are littered with stones and blocks.
 I couldn't have made it without supportive shoes!
-Kudos to my pair of Softspots which got me through some tough terrain in style and comfort.
-Pictured below are my Baretraps Jordy sandals, which apparently are no longer on the market 🙁
+Kudos to my pair of Softspots for getting me through some tough terrain in style and comfort.

 Schedule Your Visit